Applied Data Science

 I am not a student anymore (but am a PhD student/work/…), can I also apply for the minor/one course?

-I do not fulfill the entrance requirements for the minor, but the pre-course is in Dutch?
+I do not fulfil the entrance requirements for the minor, but the pre-course is in Dutch?

 An example of an introductory statistics course at another faculty is Methods and Statistics 1 (course code: TW2V19002), Faculty of Humanities, period 3.
 Please enquire with the course coordinator before registering if you are allowed to enrol, and if this course would be accessible enough to you as a non-humanities student.
 Another option would be to take an English introductory course in statistics at another University.
 Make sure to check with the minor coordinator in advance if the chosen course is sufficient.